luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 But not all philosophers of science agree with Popper.
 Some argue that scientific theories must not only be _falsifiable_ but also **empirically-confirmed** to some degree.
-Others argue that scientific theories can be **unfalsifiable in practice** if they are part of broader theoretical frameworks that are testable as a whole.
+Others argue that scientific theories can be **unfalsifiable in practice** as long as they are part of broader theoretical frameworks that are testable as a whole.
-Or, if they might become falsifiable with future, better technology (e.g., string theory).
+Or, as long as these theories could become falsifiable with future, better technology (e.g., string theory).
 In this last case, indirect evidence, logical coherence, and the theory's ability to explain and predict phenomena is what gets the theory to be viewed as scientific.

 {: .info}